sermon: Prove Yourself A Man!

 Why does not mainstream Christianity attract more men?
 Most mainstream churches have become feminized, with many men who may call themselves "Christian" feeling bored and disengaged from the component they really need—namely, real masculine leadership.
 Their malaise is a result of suave, metrosexual pastors who are "ripping women off" by making the church too much about nurturing and caring and relationships.
 Every nation which has descended from Israel has experienced a steady decline of lack of masculinity in leaders.
 Biblical examples reveal that even our patriarchs, including Abraham, Isaac, and Jacob, had serious deficits in masculine leadership regarding child-rearing practices.
 David, a man after God's own heart, for the most part, was a flop at child-rearing, being far too lenient and indulgent, but finally coming to his senses when he gave Solomon instructions for leading Israel.
 Masculine leadership has little to do with marriage and fathering children.
 Rather it is most clearly demonstrated by men who embrace God's commandments, love and protect their wives rather than abnegating authority to them and, finally, point their children to a love of God's truth.
 David's final words to Solomon, mirroring Moses' final words to Joshua, were to be strong and courageous, walking perpetually in God's laws and statutes, promising that, if he would do so, there would never lack a man on the throne of Israel.
 Manhood is defined by God, not by some kind of macho rite of passage established by man's culture.
 If men in God's church cannot love their wives and take charge of the education of their offspring, instructing them to fear and respect God, leading by example rather than mere words, they are not qualified to be leaders or overseers in the church nor kings and priests in God's Kingdom.
-As the world degenerates, true masculine leadership as defined by God will be increasingly needed.
+As the world degenerates, true masculine leadership as d

 Acts 15 Ahab and Jezebel Ahab's abdication to wife Boaz and Joseph as good examples of husbands David Murrow Davidic covenant David's failure in childrearing David's final words Declining lack of masculinity in Israel's leaders Deuteronomy 31:7-8, 23 Ecclesiastes 9:9-10 Empty Pews: Where Did All The Men Go? - Washington Post Ephesians 5:23; 6:4 Fathering children not a determiner of masculinity Feminized mainstream Christianity I Chronicles 22:9 I Kings 2:1-4 I Timothy 3:1; 5:8 Gender gap in churches God hates divorce Isaiah 3:12 Jacob's lack of effectiveness as a husband and father John 15:13; 17:4, 19-20 Kristen Campbell and Adelle M. Banks Man-boy Marriage not determiner of manhood Malachi 2:14 muscular Christianity Proverbs 3:7-8 Psalm 19:7-11 Qualifications of bishop or overseer II Samuel 7:11-13 Solomon as a man of peace